brookefelsheim/bios-611-project/README.md

 **Make all derived datasets and figrues**

-To make all of the derived datasets and figures for this analysis from the source data (excluding the Rshiny app - see instructions for running that below), run the following command in your terminal:
+To make the report and all of the derived datasets, figures, and logs for this analysis from the source data (excluding the Rshiny app - see instructions for running that below), run the following command in your terminal:
 ```
 make all
 ```

-**Make an individual derived dataset or figure**
+**Make an individual file**

-To make an individual derived dataset or source figure from the source data, run the following command in your terminal, substituting `derived_data/long_CO2_emissions.csv` for the dataset or figure of interest:
+To make an individual file of interest from the source data that is listed as a target in the Makefile, run the following command in your terminal, substituting `figures/emissions_pc_plot.png` for the file of interest:
 ```
-make derived_data/long_CO2_emissions.csv
+make figures/emissions_pc_plot.png
 ```

 **Make the Rshiny app**